derrickoswald/CIMSpark/README.md

 scala>
 ```
-* At the scala prompt one can import the classes defined in the CIMScala jar:
+* At the scala prompt one can import the classes defined in the CIMReader jar:
 ```scala
 import org.apache.spark.rdd.RDD
 import ch.ninecode.cim._